Number of people in poverty fell during first year of pandemic

 “And as millions struggle with spiralling costs, we know the picture will worsen.
 Government must step in to support hard-pressed families by increasing benefits by 8% to match inflation”.

-Her comments were echoed by Action for Children, which said that “the Treasury’s relative inaction to help families on low incomes in today’s cost-of-living crisis is likely to see any progress lost and child poverty climb again”.
+Her comments were echoed by Action For Children, which said “the Treasury’s relative inaction to help families on low incomes in today’s cost-of-living crisis is likely to see any progress lost and child poverty climb again”.

 Imran Hussain, director of policy and campaigns, said: “Unless the Government chooses to shield them now by protecting benefits from rising inflation, it will fail on its manifesto pledge to cut child poverty and millions of families will continue to face years of miserable hardship”.